- Schedule of Events

 Honorary members of the class are also nominated at this time.
 Nominations can be made for up to five people to whom the graduating students wish to express appreciation at Senior Assembly.
 Previous recipients have included retiring members of the faculty and staff, as well as employees from the Library, Health Services, Valentine, Physical Plant and Campus Police.

 Graduating seniors will gather for Senior Speakoff in March in Johnson Chapel.
 A number of seniors will give three minute speeches representative of the speech that might be given at Commencement.
 After the presentation, students will be asked to vote by paper ballot; students must be present to vote.
 The top vote-getter will deliver a 10-minute speech at Commencement.The immediate runners-up will deliver shorter speeches at Senior Assembly.

 Held on the last day of classes, Senior Assembly honors academic achievement by members of the graduating class and features addresses by a distinguished faculty member and two seniors.
 The faculty member is chosen by the members of the Senior Commencement Committee and the student speakers are voted at Senior Speakoff.
 Graduating seniors and members of the faculty process in caps and gowns and the students are asked to line up on the Quad side of Johnson Chapel no later than 4:35 p.m.

 Following Senior Assembly, the Senior Dinner, reception and party for seniors (2016Es, 2016s and 2017Es) and faculty is held in LeFrak Gymnasium with dancing afterward.
 Photographs will be taken by the staff of the Office of Communications and will be available online through the college Flickr account.
-Students are reminded to bring their driver's license; IDs will be checked by servers.
-To protect the floor of the gymnasium, we ask that students not wear spiked high-heel shoes.
+Students are reminded to bring their driver's license; IDs will be checked at the door.
+To protect the floor of the gymnasium, we ask that students not wear spiked heeled shoes.